sandeep-yadav-108/Password_Manager/README.md

 #password manager
 my first project with python
-It uses mysql database and crptography module
+It uses mysql database and cryptography module